Abigail Adams (Bunker Hill, 1775)

 Where does my tour start?

 The starting location of your tour depends on the type of tour you've booked.
-If you're enjoying a Private or Charter Tour with us, your meeting point will be specified in your custom itinerary.
-If joining for a Public Tour, your tour will begin at 1 Washington Street, Boston, MA 02108.
+If joining a public tour, your tour meets at 1 Washington Street, Boston, MA 02108.
+If you're enjoying a private or charter tour with us, however, your meeting point will be specified in your custom itinerary.

 When do the tours begin?

-Public Tours are scheduled at one of two times: Morning Tours begin promptly at 9:30am (Tuesdays to Sundays), while Evening Tours commence at 4:00pm (Thursdays, Fridays, Saturdays only).
-Private and Charter Tours are available to begin at your convenience, be that an early morning walk to beat the crowds, a post-work evening stroll for business outings, or any time in between!
+Any time between 8:00am and 8:00pm!
+Hub Town Tours operates two public tours: our Midday Tour begins at 11:00am, 12:00pm, and 1:00pm (all Saturdays and holiday weekends), while the Evening Tour commences at 4:00pm (Thursdays, Fridays, and Saturdays).
+We also partner with top-quality local guides to offer a pair of Morning Tours.
+Private and charter tours are available at your convenience, be that an early morning walk to beat the crowds, a post-work evening stroll for business team outings, or any time in between!

 What is the duration of the tour?

 It truly depends on how interested you are in Boston's Revolutionary stories!
 The Freedom Trail is 2.5 miles long, and we've arranged its complex history into three neighborhoods: Downtown Boston, the North End, and Charlestown.
-Our most popular Private Tour is the Half-Day Tour, approximately three hours in duration.
-Our most popular Public Tour is our Evening Tour; please allow two hours for this small-group walk.
+Our most popular private tour is the Half-Day Tour, approximately three hours in duration.
+Our most popular public tour is the Evening Tour; please allow two hours for this small-group walk.
+Our longest tour duration is the Full-Day Tour, traveling the Freedom Trail end-to-end over 7 hours, with lunch included.
+Our shortest tour is the Midday Tour, which last for approximately 90 minutes.

 Any COVID-19 safety measures?